arthur-flam/search-tfidf-word2vec-poc/README.md

 - Available : a JSON file reader and one fetching docs from MongoDB.
 - We could read the JSON in chunks but since we are keeping all the data in memory anyway...

-### Web GUI
-Run and it is here : [http://localhost:5000?q=macbook](http://localhost:5000?q=macbook).

 ## What is bad
 - Maybe more [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) to have the term-doc-freq data structure as member of the main data structure
-- Documents are handled as {"Id":"XXXX", "Name":"text"}.
-More flexibility could help.
+- A full-fledged class for documents instead of a dict could help
 - Typing is poor (Python..)
 - Python3 only.

 ## Todo
 - Complete stemming
+- set(tokens) to help with "cheating" descriptions
-- Rewrite our use of word2vec as query expansion
+- Rewrite the use of word2vec as query expansion
+- Re-train word2vec with product data instead of news articles...

 ## Performance
 * Indexing : Time should grow in *O(tokens) ~= O(documents)*